Generalised arbitrage-free SVI volatility surfaces: Lee's moment formula in the asymptotically linear case

-\begin{proof} Condition~(1) implies Condition~(I) in Proposition~\ref{prop:nomass}, and Conditions~(2) and~(3) imply the SMB and LMB limits~(II) and~(III) in Proposition~\ref{prop:nomass}.
+\begin{proof} Condition~(1) implies Proposition~\ref{prop:nomass}(I), and Conditions~(2) and~(3) imply the SMB and LMB limits in Proposition~\ref{prop:nomass}(II)-(III).
 Therefore by Proposition~\ref{prop:nomass}, the centred probability density~$p_-$ is well defined on $\RR$ and, for any $m\in\RR$, we have $\E^{(1+m)k} p_-(k) = f(k) \E^{-g(k)}$, where